CAVAR ONSHORE WIND FARM COMPLEX

 Cavar onshore wind

-The four onshore wind farms making up the Cavar complex will be located in the municipalities of Cadreita and Valtierra.
-Its construction, which will imply the creation of up to 200 jobs, will begin in the coming months and the complex is set to become operational in the end of 2020 following the installation of a total of thirty-two SG 3.4-132 turbines, each with a power of 3.4 MW, the largest used on an onshore wind farm in Spain to date.
+The four onshore wind farms making up the Cavar complex are located in the municipalities of Cadreita and Valtierra and have a total of thirty-two SG 3.4-132 turbines, each with a power of 3.4 MW, the largest used on an onshore wind farm in Spain to date.
 With blades measuring 64.5 m and a rotor diameter of 132 m, this is the ideal model for sites with medium and high winds.